JuniorBecari10/dotfiles/README.md

 You are free to edit the files yourself to better fit your needs.

-The scripts this repository has can replicate exactly my personal Arch Linux installation and configuration on any PC that runs Arch Linux.
+The scripts this repository has can replicate exactly my personal Arch Linux installation and configuration on any PC that can run Arch Linux.

 This means that the Arch Linux installation _itself_ is also installed through scripts;
 they use the same commands used when performing a manual installation (without `archinstall`).

-The Arch Linux installation itself is very minimal, installing roughly 190 packages, with no Window Manager or Display Manager. <br />
+The Arch Linux installation itself is very minimal, installing roughly 190 packages, with no WM or DE. <br />
-When the WM and the programs are installed, the number of packages goes up to roughly 580.
+When the WM and the programs are installed, the number of packages goes up to roughly 580 (Xorg has many dependencies).

-Instructions taken from this video: [youtu.be/oeDbo-HRaZo]
+Instructions taken from this video: [How to Install Arch Linux (2026 Edition) | Full Guide by tony](youtu.be/oeDbo-HRaZo)

 ## Specification